Alex-Leontaridis/docking-wrapper/README.md

 ---

 ## Project Status
-- **Ready for review.**
+- **Enhanced pipeline ready for production use.**
+- **Complete ML/Analysis integration** with decision-ready insights.
+- **Unified workflow** with 7 comprehensive stages.
+- **Backward compatibility** with existing traditional workflows.
-- Dummy scripts included for GNINA and DiffDock to enable full workflow testing in any environment.
+- **Dummy scripts included** for GNINA and DiffDock to enable full workflow testing in any environment.
+- **Comprehensive error handling** and resource management.

 ---